vercel/next.js/docs/api-reference/next.config.js/rewrites.md

 }
 ```

-Rewrites are applied to client-side routing, a `<Link href="/about">` will have the rewrite applied in the above example.
+Rewrites are not applied to client-side routing.

 `rewrites` is an async function that expects to return either an array or an object of arrays (see below) holding objects with `source` and `destination` properties: